Sri Lanka's ex-spy boss arrested over 2019 Easter bombings

 Audio By Vocalize

-Sri Lanka's criminal investigators arrested the country's former intelligence chief on Wednesday in connection with the 2019 Easter Sunday bombings that killed 279 people, police said.
+Sri Lanka's criminal investigators arrested the country's former intelligence chief on Wednesday in connection with the 2019 Easter Sunday bombings that killed 279 people, including 45 foreigners.

-Retired Major-General Suresh Sallay was taken into custody at dawn in a suburb of the capital, police said.
+Police said retired Major General Suresh Sallay was taken into custody at dawn in a suburb of the capital, Colombo in the most high profile arrest in the long-running investigation.

 "He was arrested for conspiracy and aiding and abetting the Easter Sunday attacks," an investigating officer told AFP.

+The church had previous accused successive governments of failing to identify the masterminds behind the bombings.

+The string of suicide bombings on April 21, 2019 became the worst attack against civilians in a country where at least 100,000 people had been killed in a Tamil separatist war that ended in May 2009 after nearly four decades of violence.

-Sallay, who was promoted to State Intelligence Service (SIS) chief in 2019 after Gotabaya Rajapaksa became president, had been accused of involvement in the coordinated suicide bombings, a charge he has denied.
+Sallay, who was promoted to State Intelligence Service (SIS) chief in 2019 after Gotabaya Rajapaksa became president, had been accused of involvement in organising the suicide bombings, a charge he has denied.

+His long-expected arrest came ahead of the seventh anniversary of the bombings.

 British broadcaster Channel 4 reported in 2023 that Sallay was linked to the Islamist bombers and had met them prior to the attack.

-A whistleblower told the network that he had permitted the attack to proceed with the intention of influencing that year's presidential election in favour of Rajapaksa.
+A whistleblower told the network that Sallay had permitted the attack to proceed with the intention of influencing that year's presidential election in favour of Rajapaksa.

 Two days after the bombings, Rajapaksa declared his candidacy and went on to win the November vote in a landslide after promising to stamp out Islamist extremism.

-In the aftermath, officials blamed a local jihadist group for the suicide bombings on three churches and three hotels, but Sallay was also accused of orchestrating the attack.
+While local jihadists were held responsible, Sallay was also accused of orchestrating the attack.

+Two days after the bombings, ISIS claimed responsibility, but investigators said they had no evidence to directly establish a foreign link.

 Other investigations faulted the authorities for failing to act on warnings from an Indian intelligence agency that an attack was imminent.

-More than 500 people were wounded in the bombings, which also killed 45 foreigners and crippled the island nation's lucrative tourism industry.
+More than 500 people were wounded in the bombings, which crippled the island nation’s lucrative tourism industry.

+US authorities in 2021 charged three Sri Lankans for supporting the Easter attacks, in which five US nationals were killed.

+The three are among 25 suspects indicted in Sri Lanka's High Court.

 The UN has asked Sri Lanka to publish parts of previous inquiries into the bombings that were withheld from the public.